 Restore Your Body After Baby

 Carrying a baby and giving birth is a life changing experience.
 While the female body is designed to reproduce, the after effects can make women self conscious about their bodies.
 Stretch marks, loose skin, and discoloration affect most moms, but many aren’t aware that there are treatments available that can improve the look and feel trouble spots.
-Dr. Carol Clinton of Timeless Skin Solutions in Dublin, a medical spa that features the latest in prescription-grade skin care products and treatments, recommends these options to her patients:
+Dr. Carol Clinton of Timeless Skin Solutions in Dublin and New Albany, a medical spa that features the latest in prescription-grade skin care products and treatments, recommends these options to her patients:

 Depending on the severity of stretch marks, improvement can be seen with use of topical products and/or the Titan™ procedure.
 Emu Oil is a highly moisturizing, natural skin softener with rejuvenating properties.
 It is recommended for use during and after pregnancy.
 Kojic acid and azelaic acid are both effective as lightening agents.
 By combing these topicals with Titan, a non-invasive procedure which reduces redness and improves elasticity, women can see results in as little as eight weeks.

 Discoloration is a common side effect of pregnancy.
 It frequently appears on the face.
 Topicals that contain Kojic and/or azelaic acid can significantly improve skin discoloration.
 After pregnancy, retinA and hydroquinone can also safely be used for discoloration.
 For cases that require more intense treatment, Dr. Clinton recommends Pearl™ or Intense Pulse Light (IPL) therapy.
 Pearl combines the impact of resurfacing lasers with the gentleness and safety of non-invasive procedures to treat damaged skin.
 IPL passes through the top layer of skin and is selectively absorbed by brown, black or blue pigments particles within the skin.
 Those cells then break into miniscule particles that are removed by the body’s immune system.